pythontutor-dev/pythontutor/unsupported-features.md

 ### Ruby unsupported features

-Currently support Ruby 2 (MRI 2.2.2); note that the Ruby visualizer is **not maintained anymore** so I am unlikely to fix reported bugs here.
+The Ruby visualizer currently supports Ruby 2 (MRI 2.2.2); note that it is **not maintained anymore** so I am unlikely to fix reported bugs here.

 - see GitHub issues: https://github.com/pythontutor-dev/pythontutor/labels/ruby